-The boot looks slim — so slim, in fact, that when we unboxed the boot, we weren’t sure we received the right one.
+The Blundstone 566 ($230) is deceivingly slim — so slim, in fact, that when we unboxed the boot, we weren’t sure we received the right model.
 But don’t let its svelte lines keep you inside.
 The Thinsulate liner punches above its weight, is fully waterproof, and is warm enough to wear to work on frigid days.
 What seals the deal, though, is the plush shearling footbed that feels like you’re walking on a cloud.

 Two generous pull tabs and elastic stretch panels make it easy to pull the boot on and off.

 The boot feels a little stiff, and the low cut won’t keep deep snow from funneling in.
 But for Blunnie-hounds looking to kick the classic styling well into the cooler months, the Thermals are a solid bet.
-The fit is true, but keep in mind Australian sizes run one full size smaller (e.g., U.S. 10 is an Australian/U.K. 9).
+The fit is true, but keep in mind Australian sizes run one full size smaller (for example, a U.S. 10 is an Australian/U.K. 9).

 Handsome looks built from a rugged history, Danner has been making quality boots out of Portland, Oregon, for nearly 90 years now.
-And we’ve been wearing the brand’s boots for about 30 of those years.
+We’ve been wearing the brand’s boots for about 30 of those years.

 Best Winter Rain Boots